SCPFBluesky/Bloop-s-GunSystemV2/README.md

 # Site 19 Gun System Replica V2

+# NOTE I WILL NO LONGER BE PROVIDING .RBXL FILES PLEASE GO HERE FOR RELEASES THE PLACE IS UNCOPYLOCKED IT IS JUST EASY PLEASE JUST DO IT: https://www.roblox.com/games/95481417748754/new-gun-system-test

 # A complete and total rewrite from last time!

 # This gun system was made to replicate the gun system found in "Site-19 Roleplay" made by AdministratorGnar and ThunderGemios10